kanthsaz/kanthsaz.github.io/index.md

 layout: archive
 ---

-I am a current PhD student in Biological Engineering at [Advanced Plant and Soil Sensing Lab](https://apsslab.abe.msstate.edu/), at the Department of Agricultural and Biological Engieenring, Mississippi State University, MS, USA.
+I am a current Ph.D. student in Biological Engineering at [Advanced Plant and Soil Sensing Lab](https://apsslab.abe.msstate.edu/), at the Department of Agricultural and Biological Engieenring, Mississippi State University, MS, USA.

 ## Contents
 * [Education](#education)